2lindell/advent/docs/source.txt

 Northwest is In_Misty_Cavern.
 East is In_Plover_Room.
 Understand "passage" as east when the location is In_Alcove.
 In_Alcove travels to In_Misty_Cavern.
-Instead of going east from In_Alcove when the number of things enclosed by the player is greater than one or (the number of things enclosed by the player is one and the player does not enclose the emerald), say [M117]"Something you're carrying won't fit through the tunnel with you.
+Instead of going east from In_Alcove when the player encloses something that is not the emerald, say [M117]"Something you're carrying won't fit through the tunnel with you.
 You'd best take inventory and drop something."

 Section -